Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 1

 Nuggets' Last Game

-In their most recent game, the Nuggets defeated the Suns on Thursday, 125-100.
-Their high scorer was Jokic with 32 points.
+The Nuggets won their most recent game against the Suns, 125-100, on Thursday.
+Jokic was their top scorer with 32 points.

 |Name